MarkPearlCoZa/Blog_General/_posts/2016-09-26-Seven-Wastes-of-Software-Engineering.md

 2) Waiting for dependencies - having to wait for an external dependency on work you have already started
 3) Hand offs - whenever an individual or group has to hand work over to another group or individual
 4) Inappropriate technologies - using a complex technology where a simpler technology would be sufficient
-5) Unnecessary work in progress - working on more things simultaneously
+5) Unnecessary work in progress - working on more things simultaneously than necessary
 6) Unnecessary refactoring - refactoring code that does not need to be touched
 7) Defects - fixing errors that could have been avoided initially